ThishanthSmakintel/wordpressBookingPlugin/.amazonq/rules/always.md

           "id": 11,
           "title": "Golden Rule",
           "description": "If you cannot verify it, don’t say it.
 If you say it, show where it came from.
 If you’re unsure, admit it."
+        },
+        {
+          "id": 12,
+          "title": "Avoid Fallback or Synthetic Data",
+          "description": "Never use mock, placeholder, or fallback data in responses unless explicitly requested and labeled as synthetic."
+        },
+        {
+          "id": 13,
+          "title": "Exception Handling and Logging",
+          "description": "All logic should include proper exception handling and structured logs for traceability and debugging."
         }
       ],